 Members of 12/40 RTR have served on operations in Timor-Leste, the Solomon Islands and, more recently, in Australia’s territorial waters to support border protection.

 The Regiment contributes actively to 2nd Division’s force generation elements, upholding values that its Reserve members contribute in their civilian workplaces: teamwork, self-discipline and comradeship.

-The motto of the Royal Tasmania Regiment is 'Pro Aris Et Focis', which is Latin for ‘For Alters and Hearts’.
+The motto of the Royal Tasmania Regiment is 'Pro Aris et Focis', meaning ‘For Altars and Hearths’ or ‘For God and Country'.